marmon7/Assignment3/Assignment3.md

 # How to Create a Sudo User and Configure nginx on a DigitalOcean Droplet
 ## Part 1: Creating a Sudo User
-So you just created new debian droplet on Digital Ocean.
+So, you just created new Debian droplet on Digital Ocean.
 It's best practice to have a sudo enabled user rather than working directly with the root user and disable remote SSH access to the root user.
 This is so your web server can be protected from hackers looking to take control as the root has all permissions.